-- Successful completion of all requirements for Introductory Supervised Teaching - Passing score on the Reading Instruction Competency Assessment (RICA) - Speech course or verification - · US Constitution course or passing test score - Health Education/Nutrition/Drug Prevention/Tobacco/Sexually Transmitted Diseases Course - EDUC 407 Learning Technology for Educators he/she has successfully maintained a 3.0 GPA, completed the constitution requirement, completed SPED 420, SPED 430, EDUC 425, EDUC 426 & SPED 421, achieved passing scores on CSET, and a score of 3 or better on the writing competency assessment and has a contract in a public school.
+- Successful completion of all requirements for Introductory Supervised Teaching - Passing score on the Reading Instruction Competency Assessment (RICA) - Speech course or verification - · US Constitution course or passing test score - Health Education/Nutrition/Drug Prevention/Tobacco/Sexually Transmitted Diseases Course - EDUC 407 Learning Technology for Educators

+Enhanced Intern Credential (Education Specialist) A Regional or Central Campus candidate will be eligible for an enhanced intern credential if he/she has successfully maintained a 3.0 GPA, completed the constitution requirement, completed SPED 420, SPED 430, EDUC 425, EDUC 426 & SPED 421, achieved passing scores on CSET, and a score of 3 or better on the writing competency assessment and has a contract in a public school.
 All candidates must be concurrently enrolled in SPED 459 to be eligible for the intern credential.